schnitzer-lab/EXTRACT-public/README.md

 ## Installation

-It is fairly straightforward to install Extract.
+It is fairly straightforward to install EXTRACT.
 Simply download all the files from the repository and include them in the MATLAB path.
 Installation is complete.
-Extract makes use of various packages and toolboxes, check out the [Dependencies](#dependencies) section.
-An example case of running Extract after installation is provided in [Example movie extraction](#example-movie-extraction).
+EXTRACT makes use of various packages and toolboxes, check out the [Dependencies](#dependencies) section.
+An example case of running EXTRACT after installation is provided in [Example movie extraction](#example-movie-extraction).

 ## A quick start for beginners

-Extract algorithm has two inputs, movie and configurations (a struct), and a single output, a struct that contains the information on the extracted cell signals.
+EXTRACT algorithm has two inputs, movie and configurations (a struct), and a single output, a struct that contains the information on the extracted cell signals.
 In its essence, the whole extract code can be run by a single line:

 `output = extractor(M,config)`